keep-starknet-strange/madara/README.md

 ## About

-Kaioshin is a ⚡ blazing fast ⚡ Starknet sequencer, based on substrate and written in Rust 🦀.
+Madara is a ⚡ blazing fast ⚡ Starknet sequencer, based on substrate and written in Rust 🦀.

 ![](docs/images/madara-demo-fib-cairo-execution-in-pallet.gif)

 ## Architecture

-`Kaioshin` is formed by those components:
+`Madara` is formed by those components:
 - `node`: services for the blockchain node implementation (chain specification, rpc, ...)
 - `pallets`: custom FRAME pallets
   - `pallet-cairo`: Cairo execution engine pallet.
   - `pallet-starknet`: Starknet pallet.
-- `runtime`: assemble Kaioshin custom logic with the configured pallets.
+- `runtime`: assemble Madara custom logic with the configured pallets.

 Here is a high level overview of the current architecture of Starknet sequencer.